 What is Shadow Work?

 In a nutshell, shadow work is a process of deep self-integration.
-Shadows are the parts of ourselves that due to past trauma, social conditioning and other reasons, we have disowned, dislodged, and suppressed.
+Shadows are the parts of ourselves that we have disowned, dislodged, and suppressed due to past trauma, social conditioning, and other reasons.
 According to Jung, the shadow is the unknown dark side of our personalities.
-We may be judgmental towards these parts of ourselves, and therefore feel critical of others when we see our shadow qualities in them.
+We may be judgmental towards these parts of ourselves and, therefore, feel critical of others when we see our shadow qualities in them.

-In the realm of psychology, Carl Jung’s ideas of the ‘Persona’ and ‘Shadow Self’ have a profound influence on how we understand shadows and shadow work.
+In the realm of psychology, Carl Jung’s ideas of the ‘Persona’ and ‘Shadow Self’ profoundly influence how we understand shadows and shadow work.

 Jung used the term ‘Persona’- ‘Mask’ in Latin- to describe the side of us that we like, accept, and wish to present to the world.
-It is made up of notions of ourselves that we recognise, acknowledge, and attach to; these are often influenced by what society and our upbringing have taught us.
+It comprises notions of ourselves that we recognize, acknowledge, and attach to, often influenced by what society and our upbringing have taught us.
 They are labels and descriptions that we sit comfortably with: ‘I am a man,’ ‘I am a loving mother’, ‘ I am a good citizen and I obey the law’, ‘I am a caring person and I genuinely want my friends to be happy.’
-They are true aspects of yourself, but perhaps not the full picture.
+They are true aspects of yourself, but perhaps not the whole picture.

 Jung said: ‘The persona is a complicated system of relations between individual consciousness and society, fittingly enough a kind of mask, designed on the one hand to make a definite impression upon others, and, on the other, to conceal the true nature of the individual.’

 Sometimes, we project our shadows onto others.
-When you find yourself feeling irrationally irritated or disgusted by aspects of someone’s behaviour, it can point to something you are deeply frightened of seeing or having in yourself.
-(On the flip side, if you find yourself immensely attracted to certain attributes in others, you may have disowned your own Light!)
+When you feel irrationally irritated or disgusted by aspects of someone’s behavior, it can point to something you are deeply frightened of seeing or having in yourself.
+(On the flip side, if you find yourself immensely attracted to specific attributes in others, you may have disowned your own Light!)

 By re-integrating our shadows, we no longer have to exert unconscious energy to suppress things we do not like to feel or hide aspects of ourselves we dislike.
-Understanding how shadows work, we will also have a deeper understanding of interpersonal and relationship dynamics; we can have more compassion for other people when they are acting ‘out of character, and we can be mindful of the dark side of humanities without being overly judgemental.
+By understanding how shadows work, we will also have a deeper understanding of interpersonal and relationship dynamics; we can have more compassion for other people when they are acting ‘out of character, and we can be mindful of the dark side of humanity without being overly judgemental.

 ‘Everyone carries a shadow, and the less it is embodied in the individual’s conscious life, the blacker and denser it is.
 If an inferiority is conscious, one always has a chance to correct it…But if it is repressed and isolated from consciousness, it never gets corrected.’ – Jung